-We learnt new things that we would not have been able to do in Cyprus.
-This gave us an opportunity to be taught different things about Wales and Birmingham.
+We learnt new things that we would not have been be taught different things about Wales and

 When in Wales the best thing about the visit was going to Tenby and being able to experience the place, I also enjoyed it as we got to walk along the beach.
 My other favourite day was "rivers day".
 I enjoyed this because we got to experience what it was like instead of learning from a textbook.
 It gives you more understanding of what happens.
 It was also a very good day as we got to go in the river and have fun!